James Taranto: Best of the Web Today

 anonymous web column collecting interesting links.
 (The title and the use of the editorial "we" come from that era.)
 Within a year it became a bylined column with commentary as well as links.

 Many of the items came from suggestions by readers, and each column ends with thanks to those who contributed to it.
+A three part quinquennial retrospective of the column appeared in 2005.

 In his final column, Taranto announced that the Best of the Web Today feature would return with another editorial writer taking the reins.

-Aurora mass shooting controversy

-On July 25, 2012, Taranto sparked outrage online by posting the following comment to his Twitter account, in reference to the victims and survivors of the 2012 Aurora, Colorado shooting: "I hope the girls whose boyfriends died to save them were worthy of the sacrifice".

-Later that day, Taranto issued a mea culpa in his Best of the Web Today entry.